List of built-in macOS apps: Classic

-The Classic Environment provides a way to run "Classic" applications on Apple's G5 systems as well as on most G4 based computers sold after January 2003.
-These machines cannot boot Mac OS 9 or earlier without the bridging capabilities of the Classic Environment or other software (see SheepShaver).
+The Classic Environment also provides a way to run "Classic" applications on Apple's G5 systems as well as on most G4 based computers sold after January 2003.
+These machines cannot boot Mac OS 9 or earlier without the bridging capabilities of the Classic Environment or other software (see SheepShaver); in the former case, G5 Macs cannot run Mac OS 9 natively due to the lack of G5 processor support on Mac OS 9, while in the latter case, G4 Macs released from that point onwards cannot boot into Mac OS 9 natively because the "Mac OS ROM" boot files were not updated to support booting into Mac OS 9 directly from those Macs.

 The Classic Environment's compatibility is usually sufficient for many applications, provided the application using it does not require direct access to hardware or engage in full-screen drawing.
 However, it is not a complete clone of Mac OS 9.
 The Finder included with Mac OS X v10.2 and later does not support the "Reveal Object" Apple events used by some Mac OS 9 applications, causing the "Reveal In Finder" functionality for those applications to be lost.
 Early releases of Mac OS X would often fail to draw window frames of Classic applications correctly, and after the Classic Environment's windowing was made double buffered in Mac OS X Panther, some older applications and games sometimes failed to update the screen properly, such as the original Macintosh port of Doom.
-However, the Classic Environment "resurrected" some older applications that had previously been unusable on the Macintosh Quadra and Power Macintosh series; this is because Mac OS X replaced Mac OS 9's virtual memory system with a more standard and less fragile implementation.
+On the other hand, the Classic Environment also "resurrected" some older applications that were previously made unusable on the Macintosh Quadra and Power Macintosh series; this is because Mac OS X replaced Mac OS 9's original virtual memory system with a more standard and less fragile implementation.

 The Classic Environment's performance is also generally acceptable, with a few exceptions.
 Most of an application is run directly as PowerPC code (which would not be possible on Intel-based Macs).
 Motorola 68k code is handled by the same Motorola 68LC040 emulator that Mac OS 9 uses.
 Some application functions are actually faster in the Classic Environment than under Mac OS 9 on equivalent hardware, due to performance improvements in the newer operating system's device drivers.
 These applications are largely those that use heavy disk processing, and were often quickly ported to Mac OS X by their developers.
 On the other hand, applications that rely on heavy processing and which did not share resources under Mac OS 9's co-operative multitasking model will be interrupted by other (non-Classic) processes under Mac OS X's preemptive multitasking.
 The greater processing power of most systems that run Mac OS X (compared to systems intended to run Mac OS 8 or 9) helps to mitigate the performance degradation of the Classic Environment's virtualization.